Espionage!: Publication history

-After Hero Games published their superhero role-playing game Champions in 1981, the same rules system was used to develop a second role-playing game, Espionage!, which was designed by George MacDonald and Steve Peterson, and was published in 1983 with artwork by Michael Gray, Mark Williams, and Stan Zarubin.
+After Hero Games published their superhero role-playing game Champions in 1981, the same rules system was used to develop a second role-playing game, Espionage!, which was designed by George MacDonald and Steve Peterson, and was published in 1983 with cover art by Mark Williams, and interior art by Williams, Michael Gray, and Stan Zarubin.

 Two years later, wanting to give Espionage! a lighter "movie spy" tone and less complex rules, Hero Games revised it and released the new game as Danger International.

 Reception

 In Issue 31 of Different Worlds, Russell Grant Collins liked the rules taken from Champions, noting that this would make it easier for players to switch games without having to learn a new rules system, and noted "Since the systems are basically the same, Espionage! can be used as a supplement to Champions."
 But Collins questioned the use of the CIA, noting, "The main problem with this is that, being an actual group, some players might be more knowledgeable about them than the gamemaster.
 I would have preferred the creation of a fictional counterpart."
 Collins liked the sample adventure included in the game, calling it "very well done."
 He concluded with a strong recommendation, saying, "I recommend this game to anyone interested in a spy role-playing game.
 It is complete and great fun."

+In Issue 27 of Abyss, Eric Olson liked the game, writing, "Espionage! seems to be better than any other [modern spy-oriented game] available."
+Olson also noted the emphasis on skills rather than weapons, saying, "The character becomes more than just a roll to hit.
+You form the character you want and an get a real personality without random restrictions."
+Olson concluded, "At this point it is probably the best spy-oriented role-playing game in the market."